- Getting Started

-The OpenNESS Kubernetes Control Plane Node consists of Vanilla Kubernetes Control Plane Node components along with OpenNESS microservices that interact with the Kubernetes Control Plane Node using Kubernetes defined APIs.
+The OpenNESS Kubernetes Control Plane consists of Vanilla Kubernetes Control Plane components along with OpenNESS microservices that interact with the Kubernetes Control Plane using Kubernetes defined APIs.

-The following are the high-level features of the OpenNESS Kubernetes Control Plane microservice:
+The following are the high-level features of the OpenNESS Kubernetes Control Plane building blocks:

 - Configuration of the hardware platform that hosts applications and network functions